python/mypy/docs/source/literal_types.rst

 .. code-block:: python

+    # Note: if you are using Python 3.7 or earlier, you will need to import
+    # Literal from the typing_extensions module.
-    from typing import overload, Union
+    from typing import overload, Union, Literal
-    from typing_extensions import Literal

     # The first two overloads use Literal[...] so we can
     # have precise return types: